The Best New AC Unit – A Complete Guide

 Like I said, I wrote this guide to help people choose the best new AC unit for their home.
 However, first things first: It’s important you know more about myself and my company, Magic Touch Mechanical.
 This way you’ll know my advice and opinions are unbiased.

-- I’ve been an HVAC Install & Service Technician for over three decades.
-I founded Magic Touch Mechanical back in 1997.
-In other words, I’ve recommended, sold, installed, and repaired thousands of air conditioners, furnaces and heat pumps over the years.
+- I’ve been an HVAC Install & Service Technician for 35 years.
+I founded Magic Touch in 1997.

 AC Unit Cost & Contractor Markup Formulas

 Frankly, I’d prefer our clients choose “better” and “best” units… but only because I know they’ll be happier with the results.
 I discuss this more below and how I know that’s the case.
 For that reason, we use GPMD to make these units more obtainable to more people.
-Often people who thought they could only afford a budget unit are pleasantly surprised to find they can afford a better system.
+Often people who thought they could only afford a budget unit, find they can afford a “better” or “best” system.

 How Much Is the AC Unit… Labor… Material?

 Let me dispel the myth right now that AC Companies are making money hand over fist.
-Truth be told, had I known 20+ years ago how hard the contracting business was, I may have remained an employee!
+Truth be told, had I known 25+ years ago how hard the contracting business was, I’d have remained an employee!

 - 50% of the price is the cost of equipment, labor & materials.

-- 40% of the price is the cost of overhead (buildings, trucks, insurance, training, tools, administrative employees, taxes, etc.)
+- 40% of the price is the cost of overhead (buildings, trucks, gas, insurance, employee training, employee benefits, tools, administrative employees, taxes, software, office furniture, computers, printers, ink, phones, internet, etc.).
+Think about every bill you have to keep your home and family taken care of and multiply it by many, many times!

 - 10% of the price is profit (assuming everything goes perfectly!)